-To address issues of segregation and poverty the City has included Programs 2, 9, 10, 11, 12, 13, 19, and 26 in Chapter G to:
+To address issues of segregation and poverty the City has included Programs 2, 4, 9, 10, 11, 12, 13, 19, and 26, 29, 33 & 34 in Chapter G to:

-- Reduce displacement risk and promote place-based revitalization through homeowner rehabilitation loans. - Assist the farming community and housing developers in obtaining loans and grants and processing applications for the rehabilitation and/or establishment of new farm labor housing.
+- Reduce displacement risk and promote place-based revitalization through homeowner rehabilitation loans. - Increasing housing mobility opportunities and/or housing in high resource areas. - Assist the farming community and housing developers in obtaining loans and grants and processing applications for the rehabilitation and/or establishment of new farm labor housing. - Implement the City's Inclusionary Housing Program to increase the supply of affordable housing to promote housing mobility and reduce displacement risk due to overcrowding and overpayment. - Improve housing mobility opportunities through homebuyer assistance for lower- and moderate-income households.

-- Implement the City's Inclusionary Housing Program to increase the supply of affordable housing to promote housing mobility and reduce displacement risk due to overcrowding and overpayment. - Improve housing mobility opportunities through homebuyer assistance for lower- and moderate-income households. - Support the County's Mortgage Credit Certificate (MCC) program to assist lower-income households in securing housing. - Provide financial and regulatory incentives for development of affordable housing to reduce displacement due to overcrowding and overpayment. - Annually seek funding to provide targeted rehabilitation efforts in low resource areas and prioritize place-based revitalization. - Encourage construction of housing affordable to extremely low-, very low-, and low-income households in high opportunity areas.
+- Support the County's Mortgage Credit Certificate (MCC) program to assist lower-income households in securing housing. - Provide financial and regulatory incentives for development of affordable housing to reduce displacement due to overcrowding and overpayment. - Annually seek funding to provide targeted rehabilitation efforts in low resource areas and prioritize place-based revitalization. - Encourage construction of housing affordable to extremely low-, very low-, and low-income households in high opportunity areas.